Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ```
 ![](../assets/widget_tooltip_text.png)

-If we want to use something more complex than just simple text, we can register an arbitrarily complex widget as a tooltip by calling `set_tooltip_widget!`.
+If we want to use something more complex than just simple text, we can register an arbitrarily complex widget as a tooltip by calling [`set_tooltip_widget!`](@ref).
 As a matter of style, this widget should not be intractable, though there is no mechanism in place to enforce this.

 ---

 Now that we know properties shared by all widgets, we can continue onto learning about all the specific widget types.
-From this point onwards, we can be sure that any of these supports all properties and signals discussed so far.
+From this point onwards, we can be sure that **all classes mentioned in this chapter support all properties and signals discussed so far**.

 ## Window

 For our first widget, we have [`Window`](@ref).
 Windows are central to any application, as such, `Window` and `Application` are inherently connected.
 We cannot create a `Window` without an application.
 If all windows are closed, the underlying application usually exists.

 While windows are widget, they occupy a somewhat of a special place. `Window` is the only widget that does not have a parent.
 This is called being **top-level**, nothing is "above" the window in the parent-child hierarchy.

 `Window` has exactly on child, which we set with `set_child!`, as we have many times so far already.

 ### Opening / Closing a Window

 When we create a `Window` instance, it will be initially hidden.
 None of its children will be realized or shown, and the user has no way to know that the window exists.
-A `Window`s lifetime only begins once we call `present!`.
+A `Window`s lifetime only begins once we call [`present!`](@ref).
 This opens the window and shows it to the user, realizing all its children.
 We've seen this in our `main` functions before:

 ```julia
 main() do app::Application